cindygraffin-pro/cloud-practitionner/readme.md

 **VPN:**
 - Site to Site VPN:
-  - connect an on-premises VPN to AWS
+  - secure connection between on-premises VPN to AWS cloud resources
   - connection auto encrypted
   - goes over the public internet
   - on premises it must use a Customer Gateway (CGW)
   - on AWS it must use a Virtual Private Gateway (VGW)
 - Direct Connect (DX)
-  - physical connection btw on-premises abd AWS
+  - physical connection btw on-premises and AWS
   - private network
+  - takes a month to establish the connection

 **AWS Client VPN:**
 - connect from our computer using OpenVPN to our private network in AWS and on-premises